Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Worldsheet-like variables for finite-type cluster algebras

-One can associate a quiver to a triangulation where each diagonal corresponds to a node and there is an arrow if one diagonal follows another in the counterclockwise direction around a vertex \cite{Gekhtman_2005}.
-To each zigzag triangulation one can associate a quiver where each node is either a source or a sink.
-Each step in the evolution is represented by mutations on all the source nodes or on all the sink nodes \cite{Fomin_2003}.
+One can associate a quiver with a triangulation where each diagonal corresponds to a node and there is an arrow if one diagonal follows another in the counterclockwise direction around a~common vertex~\cite{Gekhtman_2005}.
+Consider a quiver where each node is either a source or a sink.
+It gives rise to a zigzag triangulation, as shown in Figure \ref{AnWS}.
+There is a notion of time evolution where each step is represented by mutations on all the source nodes or on all the sink nodes~\cite{Fomin_2003}.
 This is equivalent to a simultaneous flip on the corresponding diagonals.
-We make the choice to mutate on the source nodes, as shown in figure \ref{AnWS}.
-The diagonals in the $(i,i+1,j,j+1)$ quadrilateral will be mapped as \eq{y_{i,j} \to y_{i+1, j+1}\,.}
+We choose to mutate on the source nodes.
+The diagonals in the $(i,i+1,j,j+1)$ quadrilateral will be mapped as